LukasScholz/CloudCrypt/README.md

 Run the following Code add a scheduled serivce
 ######
     python -m cloudcrypt -s
-Imprtant: You have to manually start/enable the service after adding!
+**Important:** You have to manually start/enable the service after adding!

 ### Verify Setup Completion